FREQUENTLY ASKED QUESTIONS

 Gray Whales of Magdalena Bay

 On Day 2 of the expedition anticipate a 6:00 am departure.
-The drive to Lopez Mateos in Magdalena Bay is approx. 3.5 hours from La Paz.
 Upon arrival we will begin the first of three days of whale watching and exploring the flora and fauna of the lagoon.
-Anticipate 4 sessions of gray whale watching, as well as hiking, exploring the sand dunes and beachcombing.
+Anticipate 3 sessions of gray whale watching, as well as hiking, exploring the sand dunes and beachcombing.
 For the duration of the camp stay we will be living in the company of the gray whales experiencing their life in the lagoons.

 We recommend bringing a small backpack with extra waterproof clothing, hand towel and Ziploc bag to protect your camera from the light salt water spray from the movement of the panga and the blow of the whales.
 Salt water can be very damaging to cameras.

 The pangas (boats) used for whale encounters are 28’ with a max. capacity of 6 passengers.
-Pangas are equipped with VHF or handheld radio and lifejackets, required safety equipment.
+Pangas are equipped with VHF or handheld radio, lifejackets and additional safety gear as required by law.

-While at the camp the cook and co-naturalist work very hard to ensure everyone is happy, healthy and safe for the duration of the trip.
-In appreciation for their services, it is customary for clients to leave a crew gratuity.
+During your time with us the naturalists, drivers, cooks, etc. work very hard to ensure our guests are happy, healthy and safe for the duration of the trip.
+In appreciation for their services, it is customary for clients to leave a gratuity.
 The suggested gratuity amount is 10 – 15% of the trip cost.
-Portion of the gratuity will be kept and paid out to crew of the add-on day trips.

 In Closing… No warranties, representations, terms or conditions apply to any program unless expressly stated in the Expedition Brochure, Participant Information Form, and the www.panterra.com website.